Meditation Mistakes Beginners Make and How to Fix Them

 Restless beginners usually do better with 3 to 5 minutes than with a forced 20-minute sit.
 A short session lowers the starting friction and makes consistency more realistic.

-Restlessness can mean the practice is too long, too vague, or too still for today.
-Try a phone timer set for 5 minutes, a walking meditation down a hallway, or a concrete anchor like the soles of the feet.
-Boredom and impatience are common meditation mistakes when starting meditation, not signs that you are unsuited for practice.
+Restlessness can mean the session is too long, too vague, or too motionless for today.
+Try five slow breaths, a short walking meditation around a camping setup, or a concrete anchor such as the pull of a dog leash in your hand.
+Boredom and impatience are common beginner meditation mistakes, not evidence that you are unsuited for practice.

 Best for: fidgety beginners, people restarting after a gap, and anyone who dreads long sessions.
 Not ideal for: people using short sessions to avoid any consistency at all.